-Medicare for All legislation introduced in Congress by self-described socialists would take healthcare decisions out of the hands of doctors and patients and put them into the hands of the government.
+Medicare for All legislation introduced in Congress would take healthcare decisions out of the hands of doctors and patients and put them into the hands of the government.

 Degrade healthcare quality

 Disproportionately hurt seniors